-PO Box 4071 Email: ACTStateAccoms@act.org

-Iowa City, IA 52243
+ACT State Test Accommodations 301 ACT Drive PO Box 4071 Iowa City, IA 52243

-INSTRUCTIONS FOR COMPLETING THE REQUEST FORM AND PROVIDING REQUIRED DOCUMENTATION
+INSTRUCTIONS FOR COMPLETING THE APPLICATION FORM AND PROVIDING REQUIRED DOCUMENTATION

 A school official such as a counselor, special education teacher, or principal is to complete a form for each student for whom accommodations are requested.
 The form may be photocopied as needed.
-The request form will not be processed if it is missing required information or signatures or is received after the deadline.
-If any of the information provided is false, ACT reserves the right to cancel scores.
+The application form will not be processed if it is missing required information or signatures or is received after the deadline.
+If any of the information provided is false, ACT reserves the right to cancel scores

-Note: The most frequent reason accommodations are not approved is incomplete or inaccurate information on the request form.
+Note: The most frequent reason accommodations are not approved is incomplete or inaccurate information on the application form.
 Please read and follow instructions carefully.